-This means that your salon’s success depends not only on its technical skills and creativity but also your ability to reach (and retain) new customers.
+With more than a dozen salons opening in the UK each week, the competition can be fierce when it comes to getting new customers through your doors.
+Your salon’s success depends not only on its technical skills and creativity but also your ability to reach (and retain) these customers.

-Whether it’s Yelp, Facebook, or word of mouth, there are plenty of ways to discover a new salon.
-So we surveyed 1,800 U.S. consumers to learn exactly how they do it.
+Whether it’s Google, Facebook or word of mouth, there are plenty of ways to discover a new salon.
+So we surveyed 1,800 US consumers to learn exactly how they do it.
 (We also asked consumers why they would decide to try a salon and then recommend it to their friends.)

 Here’s what we found: